MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

 the `Filter` combinator, since its arguments are evaluated for *each* employee.

+### Paging Data

+Sometimes query results can be quite large.
+In this case it's helpful to `Take` or `Drop` items from the input stream.
+Let's start by listing all 3 employees of our toy database.

+    Employee = It.department.employee
+    chicago[Employee]
+    #=>
+      │ employee                            │
+      │ name       position          salary │
+    ──┼─────────────────────────────────────┼
+    1 │ JEFFERY A  SERGEANT          101442 │
+    2 │ NANCY A    POLICE OFFICER     80016 │
+    3 │ DANIEL A   FIRE FIGHTER-EMT   95484 │
+    =#

+To return up to the 2nd employee record, we use `Take`.

+    chicago[Employee >> Take(2)]
+    #=>
+      │ employee                          │
+      │ name       position        salary │
+    ──┼───────────────────────────────────┼
+    1 │ JEFFERY A  SERGEANT        101442 │
+    2 │ NANCY A    POLICE OFFICER   80016 │
+    =#

+A negative index can be used to count records from the end of the query's input.
+So, to return up to, but not including, the very last item in the stream, we could write:

+    chicago[Employee >> Take(-1)]
+    #=>
+      │ employee                          │
+      │ name       position        salary │
+    ──┼───────────────────────────────────┼
+    1 │ JEFFERY A  SERGEANT        101442 │
+    2 │ NANCY A    POLICE OFFICER   80016 │
+    =#

+To return the last record of the query's input, we could `Drop` up to the last item in the stream:

+    chicago[Employee >> Drop(-1)]
+    #=>
+      │ employee                           │
+      │ name      position          salary │
+    ──┼────────────────────────────────────┼
+    1 │ DANIEL A  FIRE FIGHTER-EMT   95484 │
+    =#

+To return the 1st half of the employees in the database, we could use `Take` with an argument that computes how many to take.

+    chicago[Employee >> Take(Count(Employee) .÷ 2)]
+    #=>
+      │ employee                    │
+      │ name       position  salary │
+    ──┼─────────────────────────────┼
+    1 │ JEFFERY A  SERGEANT  101442 │
+    =#

+This last query deserves a bit of explanation, but the reference is a more appropriate place for this discussion.
+For now, we could say the query above is equivalent to the following.

+    Employee = It.department.employee
+    chicago[
+        Keep(:no => Count(Employee) .÷ 2) >>
+        Each(Employee >> Take(It.no))]
+    #=>
+      │ employee                    │
+      │ name       position  salary │
+    ──┼─────────────────────────────┼
+    1 │ JEFFERY A  SERGEANT  101442 │
+    =#

 ### Query Parameters

 Julia's index notation permits named parameters.
 Each argument